-Hindu Wedding rituals vary in details depending on which part of India bride and groom are from.
+Hindu Wedding rituals vary in detail depending on which part of India the bride and groom are from.
 Each region, state and their people inculcate certain traditions in the wedding rituals but the core principle or belief of a Hindu wedding remains the same across the country.
-And regardless of these regional variations, language diversity, culture and tenets, here are the basic rituals of a Hindu marriage common across the Indian subcontinent.
+And regardless of these regional variations, language diversity, culture, and tenets, here are the basic rituals of a Hindu marriage common across the Indian subcontinent.

 1. Vara Satkaarah

 It is the reception of the groom and his kinsmen at the gate of the wedding hall.
 A priest chants few mantras while the bride’s mother blesses the groom with rice and trefoil and applies tilak of vermilion and turmeric powder on his forehead.

 The bride’s father receives the bridegroom at the altar and bestows him with presents.

 As the priest chants holy mantras, the bride’s father gives away his daughter to the groom.

 The sacred fire ceremony determines that all auspicious commitments take place in an atmosphere of spirituality and purity.